 OK on board

-This style of stroller can be stowed in the overhead locker of Boeing 777, 767, 737 and A320D aircraft only.
-All strollers must be checked in when travelling on an Air New Zealand Link (flight numbers in series 2000, 5000 and 8000) or A320R aircraft due to limited locker space.
+However, all strollers must be checked in when travelling on an Air New Zealand Link (flight numbers in series 5000 and 8000) or international single-aisle aircraft due to limited locker space.

 Must be checked-in